 Respite and Rest Program

 Rest is vital to mental and physical health, while also important to productivity.
-Our Respite and Rest program is designed for BIPOC nonprofit leaders to the time you need to rest, recharge, and reimagine.
-We currently are supporting 20 leaders to take a short respite and rest:
+Our Respite and Rest program is designed for BIPOC nonprofit leaders to take the time you need to rest, recharge, and reimagine.
+2

-To support additional BIPOC nonprofit leaders, we are in the process of raising funds.
-We will issue a call when another opportunity arises.
+To support additional BIPOC nonprofit leaders, we are in the process of raising funds for 2024.
+We will announce when another opportunity arises.
 Thank you so much for all you do!

 Sabbaticals are a powerful form of healing, practice, and exploration.
 During a sabbatical, BIPOC leaders can cultivate inner renewal, restore energy and spirit, and reconnect with their health, joy, and vision.
 The Barr Foundation and Durfee Foundation report that sabbaticals are relatively inexpensive but highly productive capacity-building tools that yield measurable results.